dart-lang/site-www/src/_guides/language/index.md

   static typing.

-[Sound Dart: Common Problems](/guides/language/common-prob) : A list of xxx.
+[Sound Dart: Common Problems](/guides/language/common-prob) : A list of errors and warnings you may encounter when writing sound Dart code, and how to fix them.

 [Customize Static Analysis](/guides/language/analysis-options)
 : A guide on customizing the analyzer using an analysis_options file.